Style, definition#

 // SQUARE :

-// this is an exemple for a fully define DRAW_OBJECT
+// this is an example for a fully define DRAW_OBJECT

 // note that draw() has been defined and reset()